-Two city agencies have been working on separate parts of this project.
-New York City Department of Transportation's (NYCDOT) portion of the LMDC grant expired at the end of December 2017.
-Their final reimbursement request for over \$107,000 was paid in this quarter.
 The other city agency working on this project is New York City Economic Development Corporation (NYCEDC).
-Currently, NYCEDC is working on getting the New York City Comptroller's office to approve NYCEDC's contract with Techno Consults, Inc. an MBE (Minority Business Enterprise) for resident engineering services.
-NYCEDC anticipates finalizing and executing the contract with Techno Consults, Inc. in the next few months.
-NYCEDC was paid over \$149,000 in reimbursement requests this quarter.
-Over \$112,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant.
+This quarter, NYCEDC got the New York City Comptroller's office to approve NYCEDC's contract with Techno Consults, Inc. an MBE (Minority Business Enterprise) for resident engineering services.
+NYCEDC was paid over \$35,000 in reimbursement requests this past quarter.
+To date, over \$112,000 has been paid to Minority and/or Woman Business Enterprises for the NYCEDC portion of work in the grant.
+This project is scheduled to be completed by March 2021.

-This Report Period Cumulative Actual Total / Expected
+This Report Period Cumulative Actual Total / Expected Total Total of Linear feet of Public 0 3800/3800

-Total Total

-of Linear feet of Public 0 3800/3800